 He says of the app, “It is the single biggest reason behind my success.
 I particularly like the status update feature, which tracks my position in real-time and let’s my customers know when and where I am available.
 Receiving load alerts by text message is very useful too, as they provide instant updates of new loads in my local area the second they go live.”

-But with Andrew spending his entire day delivering goods in his two-litre Nissan Primastar short wheelbase van, how does he find the time to issue invoices and POD’s to his clients?
+But with Andrew spending his entire day delivering goods in his short wheelbase van, how does he find the time to issue invoices and POD’s to his clients?

-“The great thing about the Exchange is that my van -or rather the CX Mobile App -is now my office.
+“The great thing about the Exchange is that my van – or rather the Driver App – is now my office.
 As soon as I finish a job, I use the mobile app to scan my invoice and POD and email them to the client directly.
 The system is very intuitive and the whole process takes me a minute or so.
 Therefore, when I get home, I can spend more time with my family instead of preparing invoices, which is very time consuming.”

 Join over 6,000 member businesses across the UK and Europe.